kYroL01/ScriptZ/README.md

 Option `-l` show the content of the system repositories directory `./del_repo.sh -l [distribution name]`

-Then you can delete it passing the name of repo and the name of OS (Debian or Centos)
+Then you can delete it passing the name of repo and the name of OS (Debian, Ubuntu or Centos)

 `./del_repo.sh your-repo.list debian` or `./del_repo.sh your-repo.list centos`